The -13.88% Decline of Upstart Holdings Inc.'s (UPST) Stock in the Past Quarter

 Conclusion

-In conclusion, Upstart Holdings Inc. (UPST) has had a mixed performance lately.
-Opinion on the stock among analysts is bearish, with some giving it a “sell” rating and others a “hold”.
+To sum up, Upstart Holdings Inc. (UPST) has seen a bad performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.